emilijus-sileikis/WokeVillage/documentation.md

 - Is it possible to modify the plugin?
 <p> Yes, this plugin is open source and it is possible to modify it to your liking. </p>

+- Can I change what skin an NPC has?
+<p> Yes, link your desired skin with the NPC through the config file (Coming Soon). </p>

 Contacts:
 -